 Many years post-conflict, most Liberians still live in poverty and lack access to quality, affordable healthcare, education or Literacy.
 Patients often walk long distances for care and risk being turned away due to a lack of medical supplies.
-Malnutrition, Malaria and other diseases are rampant, and Liberia's maternal and infant mortality are among the highest in the world - nearly 15% of children die by their first birthday, and pregnant women face a 1 in 24 chance of dying giving birth.
+Malnutrition, Malaria, Diabetes, and other are rampant, and Liberia's maternal and infant mortality are among the highest in the world - nearly 15% of children die by their first birthday.
+Government Health Centers often run without staff or medicine.

 IHI purchased two ambulances to support local hospitals and bring health care to remote areas.
 We are creating a Women and Family Education Manual for our outreach and installing latrines & wells in 5 areas.
 Because of the low levels of literacy & health care in the areas outside of Monrovia, we have turned one of the ambulances into a mobile health unit.
 Bringing Health Care, Health Ed. to remote areas will enrich women's ability to improve preventative practices & increase life expectancy